markolalovic/math-mods-camp/README.md

 ## Evaluation results

-Below are the current results for a few basic layouts evaluated on the Tiny plant using only a few angles and sun rays in order to run faster:
+Below are the current results for a few basic layouts evaluated on the Tiny plant using only a few Sun angles and Sun rays in order to run faster:
 <p align="left">
 <img src="figures/layouts/layouts.png" alt="Layouts" width="500">
 </p>